samuelxu999/Microservices_dev/docker_dev/live_video/README.md

 This docker image built on opencv_baseimage to act as webservice and provide live camera video streams.
 The overview of contents of project are:

+## Use RPI camera as a USB video device (Only for Raspberry Pi)
+As opencv code use /dev/video0 as videstream source, execute following command to mount RPI camera to /dev/video0.

+sudo modprobe bcm2835-v4l2

 ## Dockerfile
 The Dockerfile defines all environmental tools and denpendencies inside your container.